Modeling Fluid-Structure Interaction in Multibody Mechanisms

 - Rotation of the blades for aeroelastic structures like helicopters or wind turbines

 - Flapping of the wings of an aircraft or a bird while flying

 - Swimming-like motion; e.g., simulating the motion of a fish in water

 - Systems like a magnetorheological fluid damper with relative translational motion between fluid and solid domains

 With the help of useful functionalities provided by this feature, you can address similar, or more complex, fluid-multibody interactions in a simple way.

 To try using the Fluid-Structure Interaction, Pair multiphysics coupling, click the button.
-Doing so will take you to the Application Gallery, where you can download PDF documentation for the Mechanism Submerged in Fluid model and, with a valid software license, the accompanying MPH-file.
+Doing so will take you to the Application Gallery, where you can download PDF documentation for the Mechanism Submerged in Fluid model and the accompanying MPH-file.